University of Pennsylvania Law School

-The University of Pennsylvania Carey Law School (also known as Penn Law or Penn Carey Law) is the law school of the Ivy League University of Pennsylvania, a private research university in Philadelphia, Pennsylvania.
-It is among the most selective and oldest law schools in the United States, and it is currently ranked sixth overall by U.S. News & World Report.
-It offers the degrees of Juris Doctor (J.D.), Master of Laws (LL.M.), Master of Comparative Laws (LL.C.M.), Master in Law (M.L.), and Doctor of the Science of Law (S.J.D.).
+The University of Pennsylvania Carey Law School (abbreviated as Penn Carey Law or Penn Law) is the law school of the University of Pennsylvania, a private Ivy League research university in Philadelphia, Pennsylvania.
+Penn Carey Law offers the degrees of Juris Doctor (J.D.), Master of Laws (LL.M.), Master of Comparative Laws (LL.C.M.), Master in Law (M.L.), and Doctor of the Science of Law (S.J.D.).

-The entering class typically consists of approximately 250 students, and admission is highly competitive.
-Penn Law's 2020 weighted first-time bar passage rate was 98.5 percent.
-The school has consistently ranked among top 14 ("T14") law schools identified by U.S. News & World Report, since it began publishing its rankings.
+The entering class typically consists of approximately 250 students.
+Penn Carey Law's 2020 weighted first-time bar passage rate was 98.5 percent.
 For the class of 2024, 49 percent of students were women, 40 percent identified as persons of color, and 12 percent of students enrolled with an advanced degree.